Senzoku Nagare stream 洗足流れ

 Water has been elemental to my understanding and experience of Tokyo.
 I’ve followed countless rivers, written about Tokyo’s water infrastructure, and have been obsessed with Tokyo’s underground rivers.
 One of the more pleasant bodies of water is Senzoku Nagare 洗足流れ.
 In the following map, we see that the Senzoku Nagare flows south from Senzokuike 洗足池 (map), emptying into the Nogawa 呑川 river near the impressive Ikegami Honmon-ji 池上本門寺 temple complex.
 For reference, Denenchofu is shown to the west.

 Senzoku Nagare is not a river (kawa 川) it is far too narrow.
 Instead, the word is nagare 流れ meaning flow/current/stream.
-Nagare is actually used in one of the most beloved pop songs of the 20th century, Misora Hibari’s Kawa no nagare no yō ni 川の流れのように:
+Nagare happens to be used in one of the most beloved pop songs of the 20th century by Misora Hibari 美空ひばり: Kawa no nagare no yō ni 川の流れのように:

 The neighborhood is peaceful, even by Tokyo standards; I was impressed by these shoes being left outside to dry, and example of a Tokyo ‘outdoor closet‘.